stacs-srg/valipop/docs/usage/factor-search.md

 ---
 layout: default
-title: Valipop Factor Search
+title: ValiPop Factor Search
 markdown: kramdown
 ---

-# Tuning Valipop with Factor Search
+# Tuning ValiPop with Factor Search

-This explains how to use Valipop Factor Search in the case that population your validation score is too high.
+This explains how to use ValiPop Factor Search in the case that population your validation score is too high.

 ## Recovery Factors

 Once the target population has been simulated, the validation phase will determine how similar it is to the input distributions.
-Due to the inherent randomness of population simulation, sometimes the population may differ noticably from the input distributions, indicated by a high validation score.
+Due to the inherent randomness of population simulation, sometimes the population may differ noticeably from the input distributions, indicated by a high validation score.

-Fortunately, Valipop provides two configuration options which dynamically compensates for deviations from the input distributions during the simulation runtime. [`recovery_factor`](configuration/config-reference.md#recovery_factor) compensates for deviations from one dimensional input distributions. [`proportional_recovery_factor`](configuration/config-reference.md#proportional_recovery_factor) compensates for deviations from two dimensional input distributions.
-The larger the value, the more strictly Valipop corrects deviations, where `0` means no corrections are done during the simulation.
+Fortunately, ValiPop provides two configuration options which dynamically compensates for deviations from the input distributions during the simulation runtime. [`recovery_factor`](configuration/config-reference.md#recovery_factor) compensates for deviations from one dimensional input distributions. [`proportional_recovery_factor`](configuration/config-reference.md#proportional_recovery_factor) compensates for deviations from two dimensional input distributions.
+The larger the value, the more strictly ValiPop corrects deviations, where `0` means no corrections are done during the simulation.
 The default values for both these factors is `1`, which is typically enough to ensure most populations remain close to the input distributions.

 ## Factor search

-In the unlikely case where more fine tuned recovery factors are needed, the Valipop repository provides a factor search program to identify effective values for [`recovery_factor`](configuration/config-reference.md#recovery_factor) and [`proportional_recovery_factor`](configuration/config-reference.md#proportional_recovery_factor).
+In the unlikely case where more fine tuned recovery factors are needed, the ValiPop repository provides a factor search program to identify effective values for [`recovery_factor`](configuration/config-reference.md#recovery_factor) and [`proportional_recovery_factor`](configuration/config-reference.md#proportional_recovery_factor).

 The factor search program takes a series of configuration properties, and a list of recovery factors to test, and will generate configurations to simulate the population with.
 It will then attempt to simulate each population in parallel using [Apache Spark](https://spark.apache.org/).
 The validation scores of each combination of factors can then be observed in the results summary file to determine the best combination.